1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 “I have written to you, children, because you know the Father” (13).

-Can you identify the two or three truths John emphasizes as most important for new believers in Christ in these verses?
+Can you identify the two or three truths John highlights as most important for new believers in Christ in these verses?
 First, we are forgiven.
-Second, forgiveness is gained only by (Christ’s) name.
-(I combine them in the first point below.)
+Second, forgiveness is only available through (Christ’s) name.
+(I combine these in the first point below.)
 Third, we know the Father, God Himself.
 Each point addresses a specific need for these new believers to grow spiritually.
-Let's examine each truth separately.
+Let's look at each truth separately.

 (1) Sins are forgiven through Christ.

 The first important point is that we have forgiveness of sins because of what Christ has done for us on the cross.
-This can be seen in two ways: 1) forgiveness of sins and 2) through Christ.
-They are both essential teachings to salvation.
-(These two could be made separate points.)
+This can be understood in two ways: 1) forgiveness of sins and 2) through Christ.
+Both are essential teachings for salvation.
+(These could be presented as separate points.)

-A person comes to know God first by recognizing and confessing his sins.
+A person first comes to know God by recognizing and confessing his sins.
 But he doesn’t stop there.
-He continues to believe in Jesus Christ and finds complete forgiveness.
-John concisely captures this crucial truth.
+He continues to believe in Jesus Christ and receives complete forgiveness.
+John clearly expresses this vital truth.

-We must not think that a person is a believer because he lives near Christians, in a ‘Christian’ country, or even likes to associate with Christians.
+We must not assume that a person is a believer just because they live near Christians, in a ‘Christian’ country, or even enjoy associating with Christians.
 A person does not become a Christian by regularly attending church or making an offering.

-Salvation happens when God’s Spirit draws close to a person, making that person knowledgeable of his sin.
-He feels uncomfortable (this is spiritual conviction).
-He might never have thought seriously about his problem of lying or yelling at his wife, but now, something is different.
-He now knows it is very wrong.
-I used to think I was a pretty good fellow, especially when I compared myself to my brother, but the instant God exposed my sins, I became horrified of my dark and ugly ways, fully realizing I deserved to go to hell.
+Salvation happens when God’s Spirit draws near to a person, making them aware of their sin.
+They feel uncomfortable, which is spiritual conviction.
+They might have never given serious thought to issues like lying or yelling at their wife, but now, something feels different.
+They realize it is very wrong.
+I used to think I was a pretty good person, especially when comparing myself to my brother, but the moment God exposed my sins, I was horrified by my dark and ugly ways, fully understanding I deserved to go to hell.
 I then knew I needed to be saved and called on God to save me.
 (He graciously revealed the Gospel message at that time in a youth meeting.)

-A person can find forgiveness but only through Jesus Christ.
-This is more clearly stated earlier in the chapter.
+A person can find forgiveness only through Jesus Christ.
+This is stated more clearly earlier in the chapter.

 “My little children, I am writing these things to you that you may not sin.
 And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous; and He Himself is the propitiation for our sins; and not for ours only, but also for those of the whole world” (1 John 2:1-2).

-We have no other way to find forgiveness but faith in the Lord Jesus.
-If our problem is our sin, then it is rather ludicrous to think we can ignore our sin, considering the holy God can forget or overlook it.
+We have no other way to find forgiveness but through faith in the Lord Jesus.
+If our problem is our sin, then it is quite foolish to think we can ignore it, given that the holy God can forget or overlook it.
 Just look at what is said in 1 John 1:5.

 “And this is the message we have heard from Him and announce to you, that God is light, and in Him there is no darkness at all” (1 John 1:5).

 In God’s eyes, there are no gray areas.
-Our sin deserved judgment.
-When we, in faith, believe Christ has died for all our sins and that our sins are wholly forgiven, our sin is entirely wiped clean.
-This truth is critical to salvation.
-If you think, whatever stage a Christian you might be, that there is one sin that has kept you back as a second-class Christian, then you are mistaken.
-We must return to the most foundational truth of forgiveness.
+Our sins deserve judgment.
+When we, in faith, believe that Christ has died for all our sins and that our sins are completely forgiven, then our sin is entirely wiped away.
+This truth is essential to salvation.
+If you think, regardless of what stage of faith you are in, that one sin has kept you from being a second-class Christian, then you are mistaken.
+We must return to the most basic truth of forgiveness.
 It applies to all kinds of sins.
-Sins can be things we have said or done, but they can occur only in what we think.
-Only in Christ’s Name can we find complete forgiveness.
+Sins can be things we have said or done, but they can also be found in what we think.
+Only in Christ’s Name can we receive complete forgiveness.

 Applications of these truths

-1. Satan can make new Christians feel unworthy of salvation by causing them to struggle with feelings of guilt.
-This can lead the believer to give up or leave the church because they believe they are not good enough.
+1. Satan can make new Christians feel unworthy of salvation by causing them to struggle with guilt.
+This can lead the believer to give up or leave the church because they think they aren’t good enough.
 While we all need to ‘be better,’ we cannot earn salvation (Eph 2:8-9).
-Our sins are completely forgiven in Christ.
-This doesn't give us a free pass to sin but enriches us with a mighty hope.
+Our sins are fully forgiven in Christ.
+This doesn't give us a free pass to sin but fills us with a powerful hope.

 2. “Your sins have been forgiven you” (12).
 We are forgiven!
 This is such a blessing.
 We might not feel that we deserve forgiveness because we do not.
-That is okay; we do not deserve it.
-Receiving God’s undeserving love comes from His mercy and is meant to increase our affection for Him rather than make us feel shunned by our Father in heaven.
-Satan, however, injects fear that God will leave a person if he sins, but clearly, John assures His people in 2:1 that we have an Advocate if we sin.
+That’s okay; we don’t deserve it.
+Receiving God’s undeserving love comes from His mercy and is meant to increase our love for Him rather than make us feel shunned by our Father in heaven.
+Satan, however, plants fear that God will abandon us if we sin, but John clearly assures His people in 2:1 that we have an Advocate if we sin.

 3. “For His name’s sake” (1 John 2:12).
-Some believers need clarification on whether works gain salvation or if it is a gift.
+Some believers need clarification on whether works earn salvation or if it is a gift.
 The new Christian is not troubled about receiving forgiveness if they remember why Jesus died for their sins.
 We are not forgiven by our works but by faith in Christ’s work on the cross.
-When we genuinely learn of His gracious forgiveness of our sins, we will forgive others as He has done for us.
+When we truly understand His gracious forgiveness of our sins, we will forgive others as He has forgiven us.

 (2) Relationship with God our Father

 “I have written to you, children, because you know the Father” (1 John 2:13).
 He says he writes to new believers because they know the Father.
-While we grow in our knowledge of God the Father, we have a relationship with Him!
-He is our Father, not one day He might adopt you.
+While we grow in our knowledge of God the Father, we develop a relationship with Him!
+He is our Father, not just someone who might adopt you someday.
 Non-Christians, on the other hand, do not belong to God’s family.
 “But if anyone does not have the Spirit of Christ, he does not belong to Him” (Rom 8:9).

 I love our big family with eight children.
-However, as much as I like you or other children, you aren’t part of my family.
-People tell us that our children look very alike.
-The same is true with God’s family.
-You must be born of God to be part of God’s family.
+However, as much as I like you and the other children, you aren’t part of my family.
+People say our children look very much alike.
+The same is true of God’s family.
+You must be born of God to become part of His family.
 When you are, you can call God your Father.
-That is his or her right.
-The One who made all the stars and earth is now your Father, whom you can cry out to for help and protection.
+That is His right.
+The One who made all the stars and the earth is now your Father, and you can cry out to Him for help and protection.

-You don’t need to be essential to get God’s help; you are His child!
+You don’t need to be important to get God’s help; you are His child!
 As a new believer, you have all the rights of those who have been in God’s family for many years.
 How amazing!
 You have the Holy Spirit just like someone who has known the Lord for forty years.
 You can pray.
 You have every right to read God’s Word and hear Him speak to you.
-However, the new believer has unique needs.
+However, new believers have unique needs.

 Needs of Children: Understanding security

-Let’s think a moment about a child’s needs.
-The child has many apparent needs.
-Unlike animals, infants need lots of care (Romans 8:15, Abba Father; Gal 4:6).
+Let’s take a moment to consider a child’s needs.
+The child has many obvious needs.
+Unlike animals, infants require a lot of care (Romans 8:15, Abba Father; Gal 4:6).
 Without this care, they cannot survive.
-They have energy, life, and growth but need security.
-Young children need all that care lavished upon them!
-This describes well the love and warmth new Christians need to grow.
+They have energy, life, and growth but also need security.
+Young children need all that care showered upon them!
+This well describes the love and warmth new Christians need to grow.

 If security is so important, then we should expect Satan’s darts to be tipped with a poison that loosens the confidence of these little ones.
 He makes them feel isolated and vulnerable so he can prey on them.
 He often succeeds.
 The evil one mainly uses these three tactics.